SuperDisk/hUGETracker/README.md

 lazbuild --add-package-link bgrabitmap/bgrabitmap/bgrabitmappack.lpk

 # At this point if you want to develop HT, then open GBEmu.lpi in Lazarus, make sure you're in the
-# Development build mode, and everything should build and run!
+# Development build mode, and everything should build correctly.
+However, in order to allow for concurrent
+# development on the tracker (this repo) and the sound driver (https://github.com/SuperDisk/hUGEDriver),
+# the hUGEDriver folder is not copied to the output directory, and you're expected to symlink it there yourself;
+# Pick one of the following:

+mklink/J lib\Development\x86_64-win64\hUGEDriver hUGEDriver
+ln -s hUGEDriver lib/Development/x86_64-linux/hUGEDriver

-# If you want to build a release for whatever platform you have; pick one of the following
+# If you just want to build a release for whatever platform you have, pick one of the following:

 lazbuild GBEmu.lpi --build-mode="Production Windows"
 lazbuild GBEmu.lpi --build-mode="Production Mac"